-The District Incident Commander, as assigned by the District President, is authorized to:
+The District Incident Commander, as assigned by the District President, is authorized and responsible for:

-- Activate District staff and resources - Request or provide mutual aid assistance from public agencies - Supervise District staff, contractors, and/or mutual aid resources assigned to District for levee patrol, flood fight operations, and District de-watering operations.
+- Activating District staff and resources - Requesting or providing mutual aid assistance from public agencies - Supervising District staff, contractors, and/or mutual aid resources assigned to District for levee patrol, flood fight operations, and District de-watering operations.

 The Board will use the Emergency Resolution Template (see Attachment H) to proclaim a local emergency.
-The Board President will issue a Delegation of Authority letter (see Attachment F) assigning a District Incident Commander as noted in Section 3.2.2.
+The Board President will issue a Delegation of Authority letter (see Attachment F) assigning a District Incident Commander as noted in Section 3.2.2